dsc-courses/dsc10-2026-fa/ai_tutor.md

 <center><img src="../assets/images/img3.png" width="80%" alt="AI Tutor debugging example"></center>

+The AI Tutor is a new resource for this class, and it is an evolving tool.
+As we continue to improve it, you may notice features appearing, changing, or disappearing over time.
+We are actively experimenting to make the tutor more helpful for your learning.

-The AI Tutor is a new resource for this class, and it is a work in progress.
-Occasionally, it may suggest code or ideas that go beyond what is covered in DSC 10.
+Occasionally, the AI Tutor may suggest code or ideas that go beyond what is covered in DSC 10.
 If that happens, please let us know!

 ## Research